VirtusLab/akka-serialization-helper/README.md

 ## Contributing Guide

-If you want to contribute to the ASH checkout our [Contributing Guide](https://github.com/VirtusLab/akka-serialization-helper/blob/main/CONTRIBUTING.md)
+If you want to contribute to this project, see [Contributing Guide](https://github.com/VirtusLab/akka-serialization-helper/blob/main/CONTRIBUTING.md)

 ## Appendix A: Comparison of available Akka Serializers